A braid group action on a $p$-DG homotopy category: Braid invariant

 where the diagram in $\beth_9({\bf a},b,c_i,c_{i+1},j,\ell)$ represents any picture where the black strand begins after the $j$th red strand and ends after the $\ell$th red strand and has a minimal number of intersections with the red strands. \end{prop}

 \begin{proof} Once again, we highlight features of the proof that only involve cases where the black strand begins and ends in the segments connecting red boundary points connected to the thick red strands.
-First note that by classical arguments (see for example \cite[Section 2.2]{EliasKh}), we could assume that the red dots appear in the following configuration
+First note that by Lemma \ref{classical}, we could assume that the red dots appear in the following configuration

 where all $a_i \in \mathbb{Z}_{\geq 0}$, $c_i \in \{0,1,2\}$, and $c_{i+1} \in \{0,1\}$.

 Next we will explain why we could assume that in \eqref{dotreduction1} that there are no black dots.

 Using relations we have